 I know smartphone addiction is quite a problem these days.
 Especially in an era when everyone person in the holds a smart device.
 And these social networking sites is ruining our life further.
 We can’t even realize the time we have wasted scrolling those stupid feeds.
 Hence it’s really important to block sites that are really waste.

 Yesterday I thought on it for a while and finally came to a conclusion to disable these social and chatting apps over the network.
-Especially Facebook, Instagram, WhatsApp, and some stupid Indian streaming sites like Zee5, Voot, etc.
+Especially Facebook, Instagram, WhatsApp, and some stupid Indian streaming sites like Zee5, Voot, etc. You can read how I blocked the TikTok app on WiFi router.

 I first thought of blocking them over the system firewall, however, this will only work on machines with a network firewall.
 So the next item I had was WiFi Router.
 And that where I can block access to social sites completely.